jost305/reakstudios/replit.md

-# Recording Studio Website
+# ReakStudios Website

 ## Overview

 This project is a modern, responsive recording studio website built with React and Node.js.
-It features a professional dark theme design for "RECOND" studio, showcasing services, portfolio, team information, and a contact form.
-The application uses a full-stack architecture with a React frontend and Express.js backend, designed for deployment on Replit with PostgreSQL database integration.
+It features a professional dark theme design for "ReakStudios" with parallax hero effects, sliding banners, and enhanced UI sections.
+The application uses a full-stack architecture with a React frontend and Express.js backend, designed for both Replit development and Vercel deployment with PostgreSQL database integration.

 ## System Architecture